syamsss6/Weather-Finder/README.md

-# Weather-Finder
-A web application to check the weather
+This is a web app which gives the current weather of a city